dwip-the-dev/SSL-Watcher/README.md

 ---

-## 🗿 WHAT IN THE ACTUAL FUCK IS THIS?
+## 🗿 WHAT IN THE ACTUAL FCK IS THIS?

 SSL Watcher Pro is what happens when you give a sleep-deprived developer too much caffeine and access to the SSL module.
 It's a Python script that: